paulrosen/abcjs/docs/visual/render-abc-options.md

 Default: false

  Should there be a horizontal scrollbar if the music is wider than the viewport? (requires `viewportHorizontal` to be true.)

+## selectionColor
+Default: "#ff0000"

+This is the color of the note that the user has most recently clicked.

+## selectTypes

+See the [dragging page](./dragging.md) for more information.

 ## showDebug
 Default: []